eurostat/eurostatRTool/README.md

 ## Further help and documentation

 For general help with the eurostatRTool package, you should consult the [Wiki pages for this project](https://github.com/eurostat/eurostatRTool/wiki) or reffer to the package’s documentation.
-After instalation you can access detailed information on individual functions by using `?function_name` and explore comrehensive guide thorough the vignette aby running `utils::browseVignettes("eurostatRTool")`.
+After instalation you can access detailed information on individual functions by using `?function_name` and explore comrehensive guides through the vignettes by running `utils::browseVignettes("eurostatRTool")`.

 If you have any further questions, please send them to [ESTAT-EUROINDICATORS@ec.europa.eu](mailto:ESTAT-EUROINDICATORS@ec.europa.eu).